aery32/aery32-refguide/source/project_structure.rst

 **examples/**

 All the example programs are placed under this directory.
 Every program is completely independent.
-To test one you can just replace the ``main.c`` with one of the example programs and it works out of box when uploaded into the board.
-Otherwise if you do not need these files you can remove this folder.
+Read more below.

 Makefile
 --------